Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A detailed breakdown and evaluation of the Princeton Review MCAT prep course and books

-With the MCAT being such a high stakes exam, future med school students do not want to take any risks in choosing their test prep.
+With the MCAT being such a high-stakes exam, future med school students generally don’t want to take any risks in choosing their prep.
 That is why many turn to Princeton Review – a no-nonsense, instructional-heavy, proven MCAT prep course.
 But do countless hours in the classroom and traditional methods of instruction always mean results?
-Discover more about Princeton Review’s MCAT prep course and thoughts from our education experts in this detailed review.
+Our expert team provides their full thoughts and analysis on this course in this detailed review.

 As this is a pretty lengthy review that covers a number of topics, we’ve included jump-to links above for your convenience.